Tawnya is a freelance writer and mom of a tiny gymnast. When it comes to buying gymnastics-related gear, I'm an industry pro.

 2. Rips, Tears, Blisters, and Blood—My Gymnast’s Hands

 The first time my daughter ripped the palm of her hand, we were both upset about it.
-She wore a band-aid for about a week and avoided the bars at all cost.
+She wore a band-aid for about a week and avoided the bars at all costs.
 Now her hands look like they do manual labor—think lumberjack—for a living, and she doesn’t say a word about it.
 Now, she announces when she gets rips on her palms because she says every rip is a sign she just got better.

 3. Don’t Forget to Remove the Nail Polish